-- Microorganisms are the most abundant members of the soil biota.
+Microorganisms are the most abundant members of the soil biota.
 The wide range of organisms that inhabit soil play important roles in driving many of the key terrestrial biogeochemical cycles that underwrite primary production, via the provision of mineral nutrients to plants.
-They include species responsible for nutrient mineralization and cycling, antagonists (biological control agents against plant pests and diseases), species that produce substances capable of modifying plant growth, and species that form mutually beneficial (symbiotic) relationships with plant roots.[2] - The tremendous advances in research on mycorrhizal physiology and ecology over the past 40 years have led to a greater understanding of the multiple roles of VAM in the ecosystem.
-There are number of situations where manipulation or management of the mycorrhizal symbiosis is necessary to restore plant cover, improve plant health or increase plant productivity.[3] - Thus, mycorrhizal technology becomes an important consideration in low input, organic or soil-less agriculture.
-The desire to exploit VAM as a natural biofertilizers for the agricultural biotechnology industries are understandable, but it became clear that more knowledge is needed of the fungi themselves to allow commercial exploitation.
-This is masking the importance of the symbiosis for normal plant growth and development in natural ecosystems where mycorrhizal plants dominate climax vegetation.
+They include species responsible for nutrient mineralization and cycling, antagonists (biological control agents against plant pests and diseases), species that produce substances capable of modifying plant growth, and species that form mutually beneficial (symbiotic) relationships with plant roots.[2]

+The tremendous advances in research on mycorrhizal physiology and ecology over the past 40 years have led to a greater understanding of the multiple roles of vesicular arbuscular mycorrhizal (VAM) in the ecosystem.
+There are number of situations where manipulation or management of the mycorrhizal symbiosis is necessary to restore plant cover, improve plant health or increase plant productivity.
+Thus, mycorrhizal technology becomes an important consideration in low input, organic or soil-less agriculture.
+The desire to exploit VAM (glomalin protein) as a natural biofertilizers for the agricultural biotechnology industries are understandable, but it became clear that more knowledge is needed of the fungi themselves to allow commercial exploitation.
 The benefit of the symbiosis for nutrient uptake by plants in agro-ecosystems is important as the knowledge is applicable to human endeavors for ecosystem management, restoration and sustainability.
 In view of this, more complete understanding of how to manage vesicular arbuscular mycorrhiza (Glycoprotein) for optimum plant growth, health and development is needed urgently as high-input plant production practices are challenged by a more sustainable biological production approaches.